nrakeeb/Employee-Tracker/README.md

 # Employee-Tracker

-Node.js command-line application to query database for employees of a software engineering company.
+Node.js command-line application to query database for employees working within a company.
+This allows the business owner to keep track and manage the departments, roles, and employees in the company.

 ## Installation and Usage